13.7 Spectral Purity, Order Confusion, and Peculiarities

 If the PSF had an infinitely small FWHM and no extended wings, a point source would produce a spectrogram with infinitesimal extension in the spatial direction.
 Furthermore, the spectral resolution would be essentially the theoretical limit of the spectrograph, independent of the entrance slit.
 In practice, the Optical Telescope Assembly PSF is wider and more complex, and there is scattered light from both the gratings and the detector itself, leading to decreased spectral resolution and spectral purity.

 In Figure 13.94 we have plotted Hβ in the white dwarf Feige 110 observed with the G430L grating and five entrance slits with widths between 2" and 0."05.
-The spectrum observed through the 0."05 and 0."1 slits can be considered spectrally pure (remember 0."1 maps to 2 pixels on the CCD and 0."05 maps to 2 pixels on the MAMAs).
+The spectrum observed through the 0."05 and 0."1 slits can be considered spectrally pure (0."1 corresponds to 2 pixels on the CCD and 0."05 corresponds to 2 pixels on the MAMAs).
 Observations with the 0."2 slits are still reasonably pure but larger slit widths lead to significant impurity.
 This becomes evident from the increasing flux in the line core with increasing slit width.
 The maximum spectral purity is achieved with entrance slits of 0."2 width or smaller.
 Similar results can be seen in Figure 13.95 which shows the calcium triplet regions.
 Observers wishing to study spectral lines of continuum sources should always consider using small entrance slits.

 Figure 13.94: Hβ in the White Dwarf Feige 110 Observed with G430L and 5 Entrance Slits.